openshift/training/beta-3-setup.md

 How is this accomplished?
 OpenShift will actually spin-up an *extra* instance of your built image, execute your hook script(s), and then shut down.
 Neat, huh?
-This has the benefit of making your entire application environment available during the hook script's execution, should you need it.
-And, if not, that's OK, too.

 Since we already have our `wiring` app pointing at our forked code repository, let's go ahead and add a database migration file.
 In the `beta3` folder you will